sivathmicansdd/sbom-to-snyk-depgraph/README.md

 Options:
   --sbom-file TEXT                Full path to SBOM file  [env var: SBOM_FILE;
                                   required]
+  ----ignore-file TEXT            Full path to a file contain new line delimited
+                                  dependencies to ignore
   --prune-repeated-subdependencies / --no-prune-repeated-subdependencies
                                   Use if too many repeated sub dependencies causes test or monitor to fail  [default: